rabuitendijk/Isomorph-core-tri/README.md

 		* {alpha-2} Iso classes
 		* {apha-1} Map storage, concider normal x by x by x grid storage.
 Map class with main return Map, height witdh and depth
 		* {alpha-1} Ingame object builder.

+	- Proper sprite slicing
+		* Sprite slicing will be hendland before XMLSpriteLoader call building sprites into a custem directionairy (for rule splitting)
+		* 32bit RGBA import and export.
+		* Automatic xml file generation for XMLSpriteLoader.

 	- [May be solved?]
 A way to sort the sprites without using to lagre a numeric width.

 	- How to clean to graphics edges